Info for Exchange Partners

 Who You & Your Students Will Work With

-When your students apply as an exchange student, they will work with Illinois Abroad and Global Exchange (IAGE) and International Student and Scholar Services (ISSS).
-It is important to understand the difference between these two offices.
+When your students apply as an exchange student, they will work with Illinois Abroad and Global Exchange (IAGE), an academic college’s study abroad office, and International Student and Scholar Services (ISSS).
+It is important to understand the difference between these offices.
 Click the boxes below to learn more.

 Language of Instruction

 For information about the Academic Calendar, including the exams and breaks, please visit the Office of the Registrar’s website.
-For recommended arrival times to campus and the new international student checklist, visit the ISSS Incoming Students page.
+For recommended arrival times to campus and the new international student checklist, visit the International Student and Scholar Services website.

 The application deadline is cyclical—occurring every year on the following dates.